latest nhpb_banner 1__compressed

 How to Save Money

-Wilson County North Carolina assistance programs.
+Assistance programs Wilson County North Carolina.

-The organization is doing its best to meet the need, and they have modified their assistance program.
-If a person's utility service is scheduled to be cutoff within a week, the Salvation will prioritize that persons application.
+A leading social service agency is Wilson County's Salvation Army.
+The organization is doing its best to meet the need of low-income families, parents, seniors and others.
+The various assistance program.
+If a person's utility service is scheduled to be cutoff within a week, the Salvation will prioritize that persons application for electric bill help.
 The agency will see the resident before the scheduled cutoff date to determine what type of help they can offer.
 Also, if a persons utility service whose cutoff date is in the next day or so will be seen first.
-Others may need to wait.

-Referrals to financial aid and non-profits are available.
+• Referrals to financial aid and non-profits are available.
 Case managers from NEED can link qualified low income families to everything from grants for security deposits or utility bills (such as LIHEAP) to public aid.
 The community action agency is committed to helping those in poverty.

-USDA Food Service offers free food, groceries, and other items for children as well as people who are struggling to feed their families.
+• USDA Food Service offers free food, groceries, and other items for children as well as people who are struggling to feed their families.

-The Nash-Edgecombe Economic Development Inc. (NEED), which is the local Wilson County community agency, is administering the government monies.
 The community agency can be reached at (252) 206-0763 or 206-0756.
-Other programs are offered too, and learn more.
+Other programs are offered too, and learn more on help from NEED.

+Housing assistance is available.
 Wilson County non-profits, churches, and charities may offer rent and/or security deposit assistance.
 The goal is to stop or limit homelessness, especially among the vulnerable population such as senior citizens or the unemployed.
 Find where to apply for a grant or loan to pay for housing needs, and learn more on rent help in Wilson County.

 By Jon McNamara